nblockchain/fsx/ReadMe.md

 * To reach a v1.0 release, publish fsx and fsxc as dotnet tools in nuget.
 * Convert the fsx.fsx script into a console project (1.1?) to gain better performance in Windows.
 * Remove legacy framework support (so that build system can converge into .fsx files instead of autotools in Unix + fsx in Windows).
+* Make fsxc always enable warnAsError and fsx always disable it.
+* After doing the above, make both fsx and fsxc always enable warnAsError for the warning described in https://stackoverflow.com/questions/38202685/fsx-script-ignoring-a-function-call-when-i-add-a-parameter-to-it

 ## Motivation